Adopting a Child from Korea FAQs

 - Arrest — If either parent has an arrest, please contact us or submit a pre-application.
 Most minor arrests would not be disqualifying.

 Do you Provide Services in all States?

 We can provide adoption placement services in all states.
 New Beginnings will do the home study and adoption services for families that live in the states that we are licensed: New York, New Jersey, Pennsylvania, and Florida.
 For families in other states, we will help you find a licensed home study agency in your state.
 If another ESWS agency is in your state of residence, we suggest you consider using them for the home study and placement services.

 Would it be Right for You?

-If there is a preference to adopt a healthy toddler child, Korea is excellent.
-The children are in good health.
+Many of the children have medical or other concerns in the Background Study.
 At referral, you will receive a thorough medical report on the child and a social history of the birth parents.
 Photos and updates on your child come every month after that.
 There are also progress reports every three months until arrival.
-There are many more boys placed than girls, and gender preference is not permitted.
+Many more boys are placed than girls, and gender preference is not permitted.
 The adoption process routinely goes smoothly.
-Korean adoption costs are higher than average, partially due to the two required trips.
+Korean adoption costs are slightly higher than average.
 Regardless, Korea is an excellent program and one you should seriously consider.

 Korean News And Blogs